 - 1. Enter a number from the 0 to 50 range to define the rules of device presence control, and then press # ... - 2.
-Use the and keys to define how the acoustic signaling will work ( · disabled; 1, 2 or 3 - type of acoustic signaling), and then press
+Use the and keys to define how the acoustic signaling will work (· - disabled; 1, 2 or 3 type of acoustic signaling), and then press

 □. - 3.
-Use the A and Ky keys to define the maximum duration of signaling, and then press # 1. - 4.
-Define whether the optical signaling is to be enabled ( $\cdot$ no, $\square$ yes), and then press $\# \square$ .
+Use the A and keys to define the maximum duration of signaling, and then press # 1. - 4.
+Define whether the optical signaling is to be enabled (\cdot no, \square yes), and then press \square

-ASW-100 (ASW-200)
+ASW-100 E / ASW-100 F controller

 - 1. Enter a number from the 0 to 50 range to define the rules of device presence control, and then press # 1. - 2.
-Use the and keys to define the way of control ("inactive" only remote control; "interim control" remote or manual control; "combined control" remote or manual control, but with option to manually block the remote control), and then press # .
+Use the And Average keys to define mode of operation of the button ("inactive" the electric circuit is controlled remotely only; "interim control" the electric circuit can be controlled remotely or manually; "combined control" the electric circuit can be controlled remotely or manually, but the remote control can be manually overridden), and then press # 1.

-9.4.5 Specific character of the operation of ABAX 2 / ABAX wireless devices
+9.4.4 Specific character of the operation of wireless devices